coopdanger/ppm-specification/draft-ppm-protocol.md

 first sub-request also carries the helper's encrypted input share (`helper_share`).

-The leader generates the first verification message by decrypting its input share `leader_share`.
-It first looks up the HPKE secret key `sk` associated with `leader_share.aggregato_config_id`.
+The leader generates the verification message by decrypting its input share `leader_share`.
+To do so, it first looks up the HPKE secret key `sk` associated with `leader_share.aggregato_config_id`.
 Next, it runs

 ~~~
 context = SetupBaseR(leader_share.enc, sk,